dfinity/motoko/doc/md/canister-maintenance/compatibility.md

 ``` motoko no-repl file=../examples/count-v1stable.mo
 ```

-To make `stable` the default for all declarations, and `transient` optional, you can prefix the actor declaration with the keyword `persistent`.
+To make `stable` the default for all declarations and `transient` optional, you can prefix the actor declaration with the keyword `persistent`.

 ``` motoko no-repl file=../examples/count-v1.mo
 ```